nevanscott/uxui.cat/content/projects/b2b-saas.md

 ### Sample Outline

-1. Hypothesis and goal (spreadsheets are a problem / don't solve the problem they intend to / create more problems than they solve)
+1. Hypothesis and goal (current workflow is a problem / doesn't solve the problem they intend to / creates more problems than it solves)
 2. Research (how you validated this hypothesis)
     1. Methodology
     2. Sample questions / interview subjects / benchmarking